-If you agree to take part in this study, you will be asked to sign the Consent/Assent Form on the last page of this document.
-You will be given a copy of the Participant Information Sheet, Data and Tissue Management Guide and the Consent/Assent Form to keep.
-Your guardian or caregiver will also need to read this form as they will also have the opportunity to provide consent.
-Both of you have to sign the Consent/Assent Form in order for you to be able to participate in the study.
+If you agree to take part in this study, you will be asked to sign the Consent Form on the last page of this document.
+You will be given a copy of the Participant Information Sheet, the Data and Tissue Management Guide, and the Consent Form to keep.

-This document is 13 pages long, including the Consent/Assent Form.
+This document is 13 pages long, including the Consent Form.
 Please make sure you have read and understood all the pages.